open-telemetry/opentelemetry-specification/specification/common/mapping-to-non-otlp.md

 associated with the Span.
 The key name MUST be `otel.dropped_links_count`.

 This key-value pair should only be recorded when it contains a non-zero value.

+### Instrumentation Scope Attributes

+Exporters to formats that don't have a concept that is equivalent to the Scope will record the attributes at the most suitable place in their corresponding format, typically at the Span, Metric or LogRecord equivalent.

+If the same attribute is specified both at the Span/Metric/LogRecord and at the Scope then the attribute value at Span/Metric/LogRecord takes precedence.